 Reds

-The smaller northern Rhone wine producing region is much smaller than the southern one and produces mostly full bodied reds from the Syrah grape.
-The mostly northerly are is called the Cote Rotie (roasted slope) for the large amounts of sunshine this area gets—sweetening the grapes more than others.
+The northern Rhône wine producing region is much smaller than the southern, and produces mostly full bodied reds from the Syrah grape.
+It is called the CôteRôtie (roasted slope) for the large amounts of sunshine this area gets, sweetening the grapes more than others.

-The southern Rhone wine region produces mostly full-bodied syrahs.
-The Rhone region is unique in that is also home to beginnings of the appellation contrôlée system, which defines the many vineyard regions of France.
-The reds from the southern Rhone region are known for being fine wines at more affordable prices than Burgundies and Bordeauxs.
+The southern Rhône wine region produces mostly full-bodied Syrahs and is also the birthplace of the Appellation d’Origine Contrôlée (AOC) system, which defines the many vineyard regions of France.
+The reds from the southern Rhône region are known for being fine wines at more affordable prices than Burgundies and Bordeaux.

 Whites

-South of the Cote Rotie and the full bodied syrahs, the Rhone Valley produces white wines produced from the Viognier grape in the region of Condruei.
+South of the CôteRôtie and the full-bodied syrahs, the Rhône Valley produces white wines from the Viognier grape in the region of Condrieu.
 These whites are known as rather intense with fresh acidity and higher alcohol content.

-There is a small appellation in the Rhone region called Tavel which produces rosé wines.
-While these wines are not well known, they do have a small following.
-Rosé from this regions uses mostly Grenaches grapes and are best drunk young.
+There is a small appellation in the Rhône region called Tavel that produces rosé wines.
+While these wines are not well known, they do have a bit of a cult following.
+Rosé from this region uses mostly Grenache grapes and are best drunk young.

 Languedoc-Roussillon

-This dry and warm region gets little rainfall and is actually the most productive wine region in the world.
-The area, which stretches from the hills of Corbieres at the foot of the Pyrenees to the Mediterranean coast, is the sunniest region in France, which allows for a slightly longer growing season and makes the climate in this region of France, is more similar to wine growing regions in Spain than in most of France.
+This dry, warm region gets little rainfall and is actually the most productive wine region in the world.
+It stretches from the hills of Corbières at the foot of the Pyrénées to the Mediterranean coast and is the sunniest region in France, which allows for a slightly longer growing season and makes the climate more similar to wine growing regions in Spain than France.

 Reds